Low-Carb Vegan Dinner Bowls

-This popular low-carb vegan bowl features cabbage, broccoli, kale, tofu and a delicious almond satay sauce to top it off.
+These popular low-carb vegan dinner bowls features cabbage, broccoli, kale, tofu and a delicious almond satay sauce to top it off.

 If you’re looking for a lower-carb, high-protein vegan meal, this is it!
-It features tofu for protein, avocado for healthy fats and cabbage “rice” to keep it lower in carbohydrates while still being satisfying and filling.
+The recipe features tofu for protein, avocado for healthy fats and cabbage “rice” to keep it lower in carbohydrates while still being satisfying and filling.

-Despite being a lower-carb option as far as plant-based meals go, these bowls are great for anyone looking to include more vegetables and plant foods in their diet.
+Despite being a lower-carb option, these bowls are great for anyone looking to include more vegetables and plant foods in their diet.
 In fact, they provide 14 grams of fiber and 23 grams of plant-based protein per serving!

-Whether you enjoy these delicious bowls for a nutritious dinner or make them in advance for a healthy meal prep option, you’ll love the variety of vegetables, satisfying baked tofu and addictive almond satay sauce to bring it all together.
+Whether you enjoy these delicious bowls for dinner or make for a healthy meal prep option, you’ll love the variety of vegetables, satisfying baked tofu and addictive almond butter sauce.

 A complete list of ingredients with amounts and full instructions is located in the printable recipe card below.
 This section covers ingredient and substitution considerations.